agbeltran/agbeltran/README.md

 - ⚡ I work with research data and research software.

-- 🔭 I’m currently leading the [Data & Software Engineering Group](https://www.scd.stfc.ac.uk/Pages/Software-Engineering-Group.aspx) at the [Scientific Computing Department](https://www.scd.stfc.ac.uk) in the [Science and Technology Facilities Council](https://stfc.ukri.org/), part of [UK Research and Innovation](https://www.ukri.org/).
+- 🔭 I’m currently Head of Data, Computing Division, [UK Atomic Energy Authority](https://ccfe.ukaea.uk/).

 - :information_source: You can find more info about me in [my website](https://agbeltran.github.io/).